gauravmadarkal/social-media-app/README.md

 # Social Media Mock App
-This is a project built with react and linked to cloudflare workers and KV store
+This is a project developed with react and linked to cloudflare workers and KV store